 WordPress.com approaches customer support differently.
-They do everything to make customer support “scale” (aka they aren’t answering the same question over and over).
+They do everything to make customer support “scale” (aka, they aren’t answering the same question repeatedly).

-WordPress.com structures their backend to try to eliminate questions & problems.
+WordPress.com structures its backend to try to eliminate questions & problems.
 But if you do have an issue, you have to post it in a public forum.

 The contact form automatically searches old posts as you type to get your question answered from an old post.
 When you submit, WordPress.com’s “Happiness Engineers” quickly and concisely answer your question – either publicly or via private email.